 An evolved solution that really works

-The smarter metering solution that targets users with custom offers and converts casual visitors into paying subscribers.
+The dynamic paywall and metering solution that targets users with custom offers and converts casual visitors into paying subscribers.

 Feldman's advice for new partners: Start with the "out of the box" solution.
 "After you've learned the product fully, then see about making changes.
 The greatest asset to this solution is the team working on it at TownNews.
 They know the product, and what you should try to make it even better."